brunopk/sc-rpi/README.md

     </br>

 Optionally, SC RPi can be installed as a [service](https://www.liquidweb.com/kb/what-is-systemctl-an-in-depth-overview/#managing-services) to start automatically after boot; see `/doc/systemd_configuration.md` for more information.
-For more information about Linux services and the Mosquitto broker, refer to `/doc/systemd_configuration.md` and `/doc/mqtt.md`, respectively.

 ## Development